Clifton Barnes, the owner of CapitalSportsNC.com, has won a national award for writing.

-The editorial appears online on Barnes’ sports website CapitalSportsNC.com, which won an Award of Excellence last year.
-Barnes started the site in order to provide a one-stop site for those interested in sports in the Triangle NC area.
-Articles from all the top media outlets and sports teams in the Raleigh/Durham/Chapel Hill area are featured along with videos, tweets and original sports commentary.
+CapitalSportsNC.com has now won awards three years in a row.
+Articles from all the top media outlets and sports teams in the Raleigh/Durham/Chapel Hill area are featured on the website along with videos, tweets and original sports commentary.

-The winning entry can be accessed at http://capitalsportsnc.com/?p=7733, http://capitalsportsnc.com/?p=7232 and http://capitalsportsnc.com/?p=6911.
+The winning entries can be accessed here on CapitalSportsNC.com at http://capitalsportsnc.com/?p=7733, http://capitalsportsnc.com/?p=7232 and http://capitalsportsnc.com/?p=6911.

 Barnes, who has won more than 70 journalism awards, served as director of communications for the N.C.
 Bar Association from 1987 to 2002 and, before that, was a newspaper writer and editor.
 He also worked part-time for McClatchy on numerous community newspaper websites.

 Barnes is also credited with the idea for the Town of Cary's Hometown Spirit Award, given each year since 2009 to honor those who promote small town values.